MHersche/HDembedding-BCI/README.md

+Copyright (C) 2020 ETH Zurich, Switzerland.
+SPDX-License-Identifier: Apache-2.0.
+See LICENSE file for details.

 # Exploring Embedding Methods in Binary Hyperdimensional Computing: A Case Study for Motor-Imagery based Brain–Computer Interfaces

-If this code proves useful for your research, please cite
+If this code proves useful for your research, please cite our [paper](https://ieeexplore.ieee.org/abstract/document/9073968).
-> Michael Hersche, Luca Benini, Abbas Rahimi, "Binary Models for Motor-Imagery Brain–Computer Interfaces: Sparse Random Projection and Binarized SVM", in 2020 IEEE International Conference on Artificial Intelligence Circuits and Systems (AICAS).
+> Michael Hersche, Luca Benini, Abbas Rahimi, "Binary Models for Motor-Imagery Brain–Computer Interfaces: Sparse Random Projection and Binarized SVM", 2020 2nd IEEE International Conference on Artificial Intelligence Circuits and Systems (AICAS), Genova, Italy, 2020, pp. 163-167.

 More information on the different options can be found [here](https://arxiv.org/abs/1812.05705).